code4mk/rust-clap-boilerplate/README.md

-# Rust Clap cli boilerplate.
+🦀 Rust Clap CLI Boilerplate 🦀

+A simple boilerplate for creating command-line interfaces in Rust using the Clap library.

 # installation